b0wter/streamdeck/README.md

 This small Python 3.7 app allows you to use your Elgato Stream Deck from Linux.
 It builds upon [abcminiuser's stream deck library](https://github.com/abcminiuser/python-elgato-streamdeck).
+The project uses [poetry](https://python-poetry.org/) to manage its dependencies.

 # Installation